colinloretz/railsconf-webhooks/README.md

 ### Branches

-To allow you to follow along, we've set up each step as a branch so you can see the difference from each step. `main` contains the final project with all the PRs merged but you can checkout the `starter` branch to move to the starting point.
+To allow you to follow along, we've set up each step as a branch so you can see the difference from each step. `main` contains the final project with all the PRs merged but you can checkout the `start-here` branch to move to the starting point.
 We have included instructions below under Getting Started.

 You can check out each subsequent step with the following branches:

+- `git checkout start-here`
 - `git checkout step1-routes`
 - `git checkout step2-webhook-model`
 - `git checkout step3-background-job`